Mechanical Engineering Major

 Bachelor of Science in Mechanical Engineering

 Mechanical engineers are deeply involved in activities that are essential to our modern civilization.
-These activities include the research, development, design and testing of materials, structures and machines for the generation of power, transportation and the production of electricity by the conversion of energy from various sources including chemical, nuclear, solar and geothermal; conception and design of all types of machines that serve humans and their many needs; construction and operation of production machinery for the manufacture of materials and consumer products; and instrumentation, control and regulation of these and other types of manual and automatic mechanical systems.
+These activities include the research, development, design and testing of materials, structures and machines for the generation of power, transportation and the production of electricity by the conversion of energy from various sources including chemical, nuclear, solar and geothermal; conception and design of all types of machines that serve humans and their many needs; construction and operation of production machinery for the manufacture of materials and consumer products; robotics and biomedical devices; and instrumentation, control and regulation of these and other types of mechanical systems.

 The undergraduate curriculum of the mechanical engineering major at Florida Tech presents the fundamentals underlying modern mechanical engineering and prepares the student for a lifetime of continued learning.
 During the freshman and sophomore years, the emphasis is placed on mathematics and physics.
 An introduction to engineering in the freshman year previews the field and gives the students their first experience in engineering design.
 The sophomore and junior years direct the student toward the engineering sciences, including mechanics of solids, thermodynamics and fluid mechanics.
 During the junior and senior years, the study becomes progressively centered on the specific issues facing practicing mechanical engineers.
 The mechanical engineering major uses the basic tools imparted during the first two years and applies them in studies of machine systems, instrumentation, automatic controls, thermal systems and design projects.
 Other courses taken during the last two years expand the student’s knowledge in the fields of thermal energy systems, heat transfer, electronics, vibrations and mathematics.
 Technical electives taken during the senior year allow the student to direct the program toward specific areas of personal interest.